-KMG's Low-Carbon Development Program will amount to 755.8 million USD.
 5. Assets.

 As part of the energy transition strategy, KMG plans to develop renewable energy sources both through the construction of its own assets and through M&A transactions with existing projects.

-(C3.5) In your organization's financial accounting, do you identify spending/revenue that is aligned with your organization's transition to a 1.5°C world?
+(C3.5) In your organization's financial accounting, do you identify spending/revenue that is aligned with your organization's climate transition?

-No, but we plan to in the next two years
+Identification of spending/revenue that is aligned with your organization's climate transition Row 1 No, but we plan to in the next two years